Probable-Futures/docs/ranges.md

 - Maps of precipitation use median
 - Maps of dryness vary: the two maps of drought use average and the map of wildfire and water balance use median
 - The climate zones map uses average

+To see the full list of the percentiles used for each map, please see the [Low-Mid-High Values tab in the Probable Futures Public Dataset Inventory](https://docs.google.com/spreadsheets/d/1pE7KBSzsKXq7Qwsxgic_0YCIMi-dYtOEEFlGcvRLdOg/edit#gid=180787380).